 Gas-operated or inertia driven semi-automatics offer less felt recoil but are more likely to malfunction, as they contain more moving parts.
 If you opt for a double, choose a heavier rather than a lighter gun and one with automatic ejectors.

-Regardless of the gun you choose, we would strongly suggest taking some type of recoil-reduction device such as the Kick Killer or shoulder pads which are available from many shooting supply houses.
-The high volume and rapidity of shooting, together with a generally warm climate, will put any gun to a severe test.
+Regardless of the gun you choose, we would strongly suggest taking some type of recoil-reduction device such as the Kick Killer shoulder pads available from many shooting supply houses.